pre-srfi/emacs/README.md

 ## Regular expressions

-For historical reasons, GNU Emacs uses an idiosyncratic regular expression syntax that is not found in any other software.
+For historical reasons, GNU Emacs uses an idiosyncratic regular expression syntax adapted from early Unix tools.
 The syntax is mostly the same as the common Perl-compatible regular expressions, but has arbitrary discrepancies in backslash quoting: for example, an unquoted `(` matches a literal opening parenthesis, whereas a quoted `\(` begins a match group; this convention is the opposite of the usual Perl-compatible syntax.

 This SRFI uses the syntax from SRFI 115 (_Scheme Regular Expressions_) instead of the idiosyncratic Emacs Lisp syntax.